oniichanx/neofetch/README.md

 To use New icon mouse for hypr:
 - extract to `~/.local/share/icons`
 - Add `env = HYPRCURSOR_THEME,theme_Bibata-Modern-Ice` to your hyprland config
-- Or just use hyprctl setcursor `HyprBibataModernClassicSVG 24`
+- Or just use hyprctl setcursor `theme_Bibata-Modern-Ice 24`